wendlers/scratch-pynetsense/doc/RPiGPIORemoteSensor.md

 * IO4, IO17, IO18, IO21, IO22, IO23, IO24, IO25

-If a port is configured as an output, assigning 1 will set it to high, and asisigning 0 will set it to low.
+If a port is configured as an output, assigning 1 will set it to high, and assigning 0 will set it to low.

 If a port is configured as an input, the remote sensor will constantly monitor this port for state change.
 Every time a state change is detected, a sensor-update message is sent to Scratch.
-E.g. if port 24 is configured as input, and its state changes from low to high this is reported imidiately to Scratch.
+E.g. if port 24 is configured as input, and its state changes from low to high this is reported  to Scratch.

 Additionally the message "input-changed" is broadcasted to the server is a state change for at least one of the input ports was detected.

-Thus, to read the value of a port from Scratch, insert the sensor value block and select the coresponding port varaible (e.g. IO24).
+Thus, to read the value of a port from Scratch, insert the sensor value block and select the corresponding port variable (e.g. IO24).

 _Hint:_ to check in scratch for changed input ports, listen to the message "input-changed", and at the moment the message was received, check if the port of interest changed.
-This is much more efficent then polling a port variable directely in a loop.
+This is much more efficient then polling a port variable directly in a loop.

 **Sensor Client Heart-Beat**

-Additonally, this remote sensor broadcasts a "heartbeat-pi" message every 5sec. to show it is still alive.
+Additionally, this remote sensor broadcasts a "heartbeat-pi" message every 5sec. to show it is still alive.
 This is mainly used internally to get aware of connection loss and to initiate a reconnect.